 Part 1 – Buyer take care.

 This was the very first name I spotted that wasn’t familiar to me and this is one of the models that first caught my attention.
 A Bossart multi-function stainless steel automatic mechanical date watch.
 At 40mm diameter and 13mm depth it is a solid and good looking piece.
-3ATM Water Resistant and a mineral crystal with a see-throught back and the large crown protector adds a certain individuality to this watch.
+3ATM Water Resistant (lower than I thought) and a mineral crystal with a see-through back and the large crown protector adds a certain individuality to this watch.

 This particular Bossart model I found on a retailer’s site though I note that currently is not listed on the Bossart web site.
 It’s called the “London” and has Bossart on the dial and whilst there’s no “Made in Germany” on the dial, it does say on their web site that the watch brand Bossart is a German registered name.
 Quoting from their site it says –